LibreMacro/Library/manual_en.md

 ```basic
 ToggleCellColor("Sheet1","A1", "yellow", "red", 10)
 ```
-In this example, the background color of cell A1 toggles between yellow and red 10 times.
+In this example, the background color of cell A1 alternates between yellow and red 10 times.
 At the end, it remains set to the last color provided, i.e., red.

 ---